navidrome/ci-goreleaser/README.md

 ## Usage

 The version represents the Go version + a counter.
 So if the Go version is `1.13.7` and this is the first release based on that, the version should be `1.13.7-1`.
-You can check the latest release with `make get-tags`
+You can check the latest release with `make latest-tag`

 ### Manual release